ARD (broadcaster): Radio

-ARD's best known radio station outside Germany is Deutsche Welle, which broadcasts its radio services around the world in many languages, mostly on analogue shortwave radio, online and FM partner stations.
+ARD's best-known radio station outside Germany is Deutsche Welle, which broadcasts its radio services around the world in many languages, mostly on analogue shortwave radio, online, and FM partner stations.
 Deutsche Welle has no FM distribution in Germany.

-"Archivradio" is an ARD internet radio station which streams raw audio material from German sound archives, mainly the ARD radio archives and the DRA.
-The program is accompanied by a web portal run by the ARD-member SWR, with background information of the original sounds aired.
+"Archivradio" is an ARD internet radio station that streams raw audio from German sound archives, mainly the ARD radio archives and the DRA.
+The program is accompanied by a web portal run by the ARD-member SWR, with background information on the original sounds aired.

 Television

 The main television channels of the ARD are the nationwide Das Erste and seven regional channels operated by the different regional broadcasting institutions.
 These channels were available on the analogue terrestrial transmitters until the shutdown of the analogue transmitters started in 2003.
 Das Erste and the third programmes, like the radio stations, are principally funded by licence fees, with a very limited amount of on-air advertising.

-Das Erste broadcasts nationwide 24 hours a day, although the schedule does include four and a half hours of joint programming with ZDF each weekday, in the form of the news programmes Morgenmagazin (on air 5.30–9.00) and Mittagsmagazin (13.00–14.00), which the two organizations take weekly turns to produce.
+Das Erste broadcasts nationwide 24 hours a day.
+However, the schedule does include four and a half hours of joint programming with ZDF each weekday, in the form of the news programmes Morgenmagazin (on air 5.30–9.00) and Mittagsmagazin (13.00–14.00), which the two organizations take weekly turns to produce.

 Audience share (March 2008):12.5%, from 14 to 49 years 6.9%.

 The regional members of ARD all, jointly (NDR/rb and SWR/SR) or separately, operate their own regional channels, known collectively as die Dritten ("the Third Programmes") – before recent rebranding, most of these stations had names like West 3 and Hessen 3.
 The schedules of these regional channels also include sub-regional opt-outs at certain times, in particular for local news.